ALL

 People who have close contact with animals and lab workers who handle the rabies virus are at higher risk.

-Children are at high risk because they’re more likely to approach animals and might not tell someone if they get a bite or scratch.
-They are also more likely to have high-risk animal bites (such as a bite on the face or more serious wounds).
+Children are at high risk because they’re more likely to approach animals and they might not tell someone if they get a bite or scratch.
+They are also more likely to have a high-risk animal bite, such as a bite on the face or more serious wounds.

 How many doses do I need?

-You need 1 dose of RIG as soon as possible after a high-risk animal exposure (an animal bites you, scratches you, or licks you on an open wound).
+You need 1 dose of RIG as soon as possible after a high-risk animal exposure such as an animal bite, scratch, or a lick on an open wound or mucus membrane (mouth, nose or eyes).
+You will also need doses of rabies vaccine.

 How well does RIG work?